Retreats & Daylongs

 Retreat is especially useful in strengthening practice capacity.
 The combination of a dedicated practice period, increased meditation and continuity of mindfulness provide the idea conditions for greater understanding and wisdom.

-Please take a look at our Directions page to learn more about bus lines and parking.
+Please take a look at our About Seattle Insight Meditation Center page to learn more about bus lines and parking.

 Residential Retreats